Geometric interactions between bricks and $\tau$-rigidity: Geometry of bricks and -rigidity

 \textbf{Question:} Among the three sets $\Irr^i(A)$, $\Irr^b(A)$, and $\Irr^{i\tau}(A)$, if two of them are equal, does it necessarily imply that all three sets must be the same?

-We remark that for hereditary algebras, it is known that every representation variety $\Z = \rep(Q,\textbf{d})$ is irreducible, and such a $\Z$ is indecomposable if and only if $d$ is a Schur root (that is, $\Z$ is a brick component).
-Moreover, every irreducible component is generically $\tau$-reduced.
-Hence, if $A$ is a hereditary algebra, then the equalities $\Irr^i(A)=\Irr^b(A)=\Irr^{i\tau}(A)$ follow.
+For hereditary algebras, it is known that each representation variety $\Z = \rep(Q,\textbf{d})$ is irreducible, and such a $\Z$ is indecomposable if and only if $\textbf{d}$ is a Schur root (that is, $\Z$ is a brick component).
+Moreover, every irreducible component is $\tau$-regular.
+Hence, if $A$ is a hereditary algebra, then $\Irr^i(A)=\Irr^b(A)=\Irr^{i\tau}(A)$.
 However, the converse is not necessarily true (see Examples \ref{ExGluing2}).

-The following theorem is the main result of this section.
-On the one hand, we treat a family of algebras with some nice conditions on their irreducible components to provide a partial answer to the above question.
-On the other hand, we obtain a new family of algebras, which can be considered as a natural generalization of the locally representation-directed algebras and contains arbitrary hereditary algebras, as well as some brick-infinite non-hereditary algebras.
-As a consequence, we verify the 2nd bBT conjecture for this generalized family.
+We now present the main result of this section.
+On the one hand, motivated by the above question, it treats a family of algebras with some nice conditions on their irreducible components.
+On the other hand, it leads to some new results on the 2nd bBT Conjecture.
+More specifically, part $(1)$ implies that the family of algebras considered in this theorem can be considered as a natural generalization of the locally representation-directed algebras (see Theorem \ref{Thm:new characterization of locally rep-directed}).
+In particular, this family simultaneously contains all hereditary algebras and locally representation-directed algebras.
+Moreover, the gluing construction given in the rest of this section generates many additional examples that belong to this family.
+Furthermore, in light of the natural reduction of the 2nd bBT Conjecture to minimal brick-infinite algebras, part $(2)$ verifies this open conjecture for some new families.

 \begin{theorem} Let $A$ be an algebra for which two of the three sets $\Irr^i(A)$, $\Irr^b(A)$, and $\Irr^{i\tau}(A)$ are equal.
-Then, $\textit{i}\taurigid(A) \subseteq \brick(A)$, and furthermore we have: \begin{enumerate} \item $A$ is brick-finite if and only if $A$ is locally representation-directed. \item $A$ is brick-infinite if and only if $A$ admits at least one infinite family of bricks in the same dimension. \end{enumerate} \end{theorem}
+Then, $\textit{i}\taurigid(A) \subseteq \brick(A)$, and furthermore we have: \begin{enumerate} \item $A$ is brick-finite if and only if $A$ is locally representation-directed. \item If $A$ is minimal brick-infinite then $A$ admits (at least) one infinite family of bricks in the same dimension. \end{enumerate} \end{theorem}

-For the sake of readability, we prove the above theorem in terms of two propositions, which also provide further information on the algebras that satisfy the assumptions of Theorem \ref{Thm: geometric 2 out of 3}.
-Moreover, we present an explicit construction of some non-trivial algebras that satisfy the assumptions of this theorem.
-In the following, we freely use the notations and terminology introduced in the previous sections.